confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 ## <a name="step-13"></a>Confluent Resources and Further Testing

-Here are some links to check out if your interested in further testing:
+Here are some links to check out if you are interested in further testing:
 - [ksqlDB Tutorials](https://kafka-tutorials.confluent.io/)
 - [ksqlDB: The Event Streaming Database, Purpose-Build for Stream Processing](https://ksqldb.io/)
 - [Streams and Tables in Apache Kafka: A Primer](https://www.confluent.io/blog/kafka-streams-tables-part-1-event-streaming/)